Toshiba 32LF221U19 32-inch Smart LED TV

 Fire TV Remote

-Included is a Fire TV remote that is customized for TVs, that is a bit larger and more complex than the common voice remote included with Amazon Fire TV media streamers.
+Included is a Fire TV remote that is customized for TVs, which is a bit larger and more complex than the common voice remote included with Amazon Fire TV media streamers.
 The design remains the same, though, a slim black plastic wand with a prominent glossy black circular navigation pad.
 Just above the pad, there are three menu buttons and another three playback buttons sit below the pad, with the power and microphone buttons sitting on the top of the remote near a pinhole mic.

 Apparently, that’s the standard layout for Fire TV streamer remotes, but Toshiba does add a volume rocker, and live TV button below the playback controls.
 Plus, there are dedicated buttons for Amazon Prime Video, HBO, Netflix, and PlayStation Vue.
 The remote sends signals via infrared alongside Bluetooth, meaning you can use it to control the TV if the Bluetooth connection drops, without necessarily needing to re-pair the remote.